 We, the members of Probation and Pretrial Services, effectively contribute to the achievement of justice and the enhancement of community safety.
-The persons under our charge demonstrate lawful and sustainable self-regulation, willfully comply with court orders, and compassionately take action to repair the harm they have caused.
+The information and recommendations we provide to the Court facilitate just decisions and foster the best possible justice outcomes.
+The individuals we supervise choose to be lawful, willfully comply with court orders, and compassionately take action to repair the harm they have caused.